soupdevsolutions/pont/README.md

 ## How does it work?

 Pont creates a `pont.yaml` file when you initialize a new project, which it then consumes during the build process.
+A `pont.yaml` file contains 4 fields:
+- the `pont` version used for the template (the local `pont` version should match this).
-A `pont.yaml` file contains 3 fields: the template's name (which will be replaced by your project name), a list of commands that will be run when the project is built, and a list of ignored files (which will not get their name or content replaced).
+- the template's name (which will be replaced by your project name);
+-  a list of commands that will be run when the project is built;
+-  a list of ignored files (which will not get their name or content replaced).

 It is a good idea to always include the `.git` directory in the `ignore` list, as attempting to rewrite any of the files inside it might corrupt your Git repository.

 `pont.yaml` example: